 Commercial NAND flash storage chips come in two flavors:

 floating gate cells store data on a second floating gate on a transistor.
 This floating gate is a conductor and is electrically isolated from the transistor using a relatively thick insulator.
-Floating gate NAND has historically been the technology of choice in planar (2D) NAND devices.

 charge trap cells also store data on a floating gate on a transistor.
 Unlike floating gate cells though, this gate is effectively a pure insulator so that electrons that are stuck there stay there forever.
-Charge trap is the preferred technology for 3D NAND devices.

 These NAND cells are programmed (that is, data is saved to them) by sparking the gap between the insulating floating gate and its transistor.
 This sparking process, called hot carrier injection, causes physical damage to the transistor, and this is why flash storage can be written ("programmed") a certain number of times (its characteristic endurance, often expressed in units of drive writes per day, or DWPD).